ian-pan/ian-pan.github.io/index.md

 ---
 layout: page
-title: About
+title: Home
 sidebar_link: true
 sidebar_sort_order: 1
 ---
-I'm a PhD candidate with the economics department at the University of Ottawa.
+I'm a PhD candidate in the economics department at the University of Ottawa.
 I am an applied microeconomist and my research interests broadly fall under political economy, public economics, and law and economics.

-I'm on the 2021-2022 academic job market and am available for virtual interviews at EJME and around the ASSA and CEEE annual meetings, or by appointment.
+I'm on the 2021-2022 job market and am available for virtual interviews.

-I like coffee, Dungeons & Dragons, and grumbling about the Toronto Maple Leafs.